DesislavaAndreeva/AnimalRescue/README.md

 # Description

-IPC application that helps keeping track of animals in Animal Rescue center located in Sofia.
+IPC(Inter-process communication) application that helps keeping track of the animals in Animal Rescue center located in Sofia.
-The application should manage a list of all animals containing data for few events - arrival, adoption and castration of an animal and should allow statistical samplings.
+The application should manage a list of information about all the animals and data for few events - arrival, adoption and castration of an animal.
+The application should allow statistical samplings.

 # Details

 ### The aplication need to:

- * Ensure the maintenance of animal data from the server;
+ * Ensure the maintenance of the database from the server;
  * Perform initial loading of data in a list from file at startup (animalrescue.txt);
- * Establish and maintain connection between the client (multiple clients) and the server via IPC (Inter-process communication);
+ * Establish and maintain connection between multiple clients and the server via IPC (Inter-process communication);
  * Ensure synchronization in the transmission of messages;

 # Compile